karthik-d/active-learning-boilerplate/README.md

 ## General Notes

 - Use `python3` in place of `python` to execute Python scripts if you experience problems with Python version resolution between 2.x and 3.x.
-- Prefer the use of *abolute* paths over *relative* ones.
-In the latter case, adjust the values relative to the current context.
+- Prefer the use of **abolute** paths over **relative** ones.
+In the latter case, adjust the path relative to the current context.
-- Prefeably, use `ROOT_DIR` defined in `config.py` to reference the root of the codebase and construct the path from thereon.
+- Preferably, use `ROOT_DIR` defined in `config.py` to reference the root of the codebase and construct the path from thereon.

 # Development Notes

 ## Major changes to `toupee` (*!Incomplete List*)
-- Model definitions changed, in-pipeline, from YAML to JSON to adapt to newer versions of tensorflow and keras.
-No input-output changes.
+- Model definitions changed, in-pipeline, from YAML to JSON to adapt to newer versions of *tensorflow* and *keras*.
+No input/output changes.
-- Environment dependencies and version changes fixed.
+- Environment dependencies and version-related issues fixed.
 Environment sandboxes included as dependency files for easy reproduction.
 - File paths configured to be referenced from codebase root.
 - Wrapper developed for training experiments to integrate toupee as a "submodule" of the working codebase.